giordano/julia-on-fugaku/README.md

 To enable full vectorisation you may need to set the environment variable `JULIA_LLVM_ARGS="-aarch64-sve-vector-bits-min=512"`.
 Example: https://github.com/JuliaLang/julia/issues/40308#issuecomment-901478623.
-However, note that are a couple of sever bugs when using 512-bit vectors:
+However, note that are a couple of severe bugs when using 512-bit vectors:

 * <https://github.com/JuliaLang/julia/issues/44401> (may be an upstream LLVM bug:
   <https://github.com/llvm/llvm-project/issues/53331>)